AqwamCreates/Universal-Character-Cognition-Optimal-Sampler-Settings/README.md

 > A Prior-Dominant Generation System For Consistent Patterned Output

+> Functionally Equivalent To Programming Language Interpreter For Natural Language

 > Abbreviated As UCC Sampler

 ## What This Sampler Stack Can Do